sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/ProjectsApi.md

 > ImportResult importPreprocessedDataLocally(projectId, requestBody, ignoreFormulas, allowMs1Only)

-Import already preprocessed ms/ms data from various formats into the specified project  Possible formats (ms, mgf, cef, msp)
+DEPRECATED: this endpoint is based on local file paths and will likely be removed in future versions of this API.

 Import already preprocessed ms/ms data from various formats into the specified project  Possible formats (ms, mgf, cef, msp)  &lt;p&gt;  ATTENTION: This is loading input files from the filesystem where the SIRIUS service is running,  not on the system where the client SDK is running.
-Is more efficient than MultipartFile upload in cases where client (SDK) and server (SIRIUS service)  are running on the same host.  &lt;p&gt;  DEPRECATED: This endpoint relies on the local filesystem and will likely be removed in later versions of this  API to allow for more flexible use cases.
+Is more efficient than MultipartFile upload in cases where client (SDK) and server (SIRIUS service)  are running on the same host.  &lt;p&gt;  API to allow for more flexible use cases.
 Use &#39;preprocessed-data-files&#39; instead.

 ### Example